Rubbish Bag Changes

 My landlord usually provides me with bags – are they still required to provide me with 52 bags per year?

 That is up to the landlord.
-We recommend checking your rental agreement and discussing this with your landlord or property manager before the changes come into effect in July 2018.
+We recommend checking your rental agreement and discussing this with your landlord or property manager.